sourav8908/Conversational-AI-system/README.md

 This solution implements a conversational AI application with the following components:

+### ⚠️ Note on Free vs Paid API Access

+This project supports integration with the following LLM providers:

+- ✅ **Google Gemini** – Integrated and tested using a free-tier API key.
+- 🔒 **OpenAI (GPT-3.5, GPT-4)** – Placeholders included; requires a paid API key to activate.
+- 🔒 **Anthropic Claude** – Placeholders included; requires a paid API key to activate.

+> 🧠 If you have API keys for OpenAI or Anthropic, just update your `.env` or `settings.py` — no code changes are needed.

+This structure ensures compatibility with all three providers while keeping the current setup cost-free.

 1. **MCP Server (FastAPI)**:
    - Central control plane for handling model selection and chat orchestration
    - RESTful endpoints for both standard and streaming responses